 Yolélé is changing conditions for rural West African smallholder farmers.
 This population is among the world’s most vulnerable.
-Young people hoping to better their lives simply leave – to overcrowded cities where jobs are hard to find or risk their lives on the dangerous path towards Europe on small fishing boats.
+Many young people seeking job opportunities simply leave – often to overcrowded cities where jobs are hard to find or risk their lives on the dangerous path towards Europe.

-Simply buying more of West Africa’s oldest cereal grain helps to alleviate extreme poverty, but we’re going a step further to truly unlock opportunity and transform life in the West African Sahel.
+Simply buying more of West Africa’s oldest cereal grain helps to alleviate extreme poverty, but we’re going a step further to truly unlock opportunity and transform communities in the West African Sahel.

 Yolélé is changing those circumstances.
 We are creating an export market for ingredients grown by rural West Africans and removing the obstacles that stand between those smallholder farmers and an American market that’s hungry for new and exciting sources of nutrition.

 Our solution is to maximize the dollars coming into farmers’ hands by removing limitations to their capacity to farm more abundantly and productively.
 Our vision is a network of smallholders stretching across West Africa.
 We also hope to grow the market for fonio in West Africa.
 We think it’s a shame that some West African countries rely on imported white rice as a staple food when this tremendously nutritious native grain is grown right at home.